AppleGamer22/applegamer22.github.io/content/privacy.md

 ---
 title: Privacy
 showDate: false
-showReadingTime: false
 showPagination: false
 showAuthor: false
 sharingLinks: false
 ---
 # Collected Information & Its Uses
 I use [Google Analytics](https://analytics.google.com)[^1] to gauge the reach of my site, how people arrive here, and if they are engaged.
-For such analytics, I only collect the following non-personally identifiable information:
+For such analytics, I only collect the following **non-personally identifiable information**, and have no interest in collecting ~~personally identifiable information~~.

 ## Trends & Events
+I collect the following information to asses how engaging or interesting my write-ups are.

 * Number of users over time
 * Number of views for each page
 * Traffic acquisition by: